haplo-org/haplo-safe-view-templates/README.md

 To try this template, run

-`./compile.sh && ./test.sh run examples/choose.html examples/choose_view.json`
+`mvn compile && ./test.sh run examples/choose.html examples/choose_view.json`

 and to see the AST, run

-` ./compile.sh && ./test.sh tree examples/choose.html`
+` mvn compile && ./test.sh tree examples/choose.html`

 Make sure you have `javac` and `jruby` on your `PATH`.